alphagov/styleguides/ruby.md

 -   Keep lines fewer than 80 characters.

--   Never leave trailing whitespace.
+-   Never leave trailing whitespace, except:

+-   Always leave a trailing newline in the file to keep compatibility with command-line tools.

 -   Use spaces around operators, after commas, colons and semicolons, around `{` and before `}`.